SiddharthMundra/siddharthmundra.github.io/README.md

 ## **About me**
 I'm an undergraduate student at UC San Diego majoring in Computer Science and minoring in Finance with a passion for Fintech and Real Estate.
-My experience relies in Machine Learning, Software Engineering and App Development.
+My experience relies in Machine Learning, Prompt Engineering, Software Engineering and App Development.
 I like figuring out how to save time by automating processes, and creating efficient and scalable solutions.

 Currently, I’m working at a stealth-mode real estate startup, where I’m helping build machine learning models and designing data extraction pipelines through web-scraping techniques.
 This summer, I’ll be joining Geocon in San Diego as a full-time intern, where I’ll be developing ML models to support the company’s ongoing projects and exploring opportunities to automate manual processes